pichillilorenzo/JavaScriptEnhancements/CONTRIBUTING.md

 ## Introduction

-First, thank you for considering contributing to javascriptenhancements!
+First, thank you for considering contributing to JavaScript Enhancements!
 It's people like you that make the open source community such a great community! 😊

 We welcome any type of contribution, not only code.
 You can help with
 - **QA**: file bug reports, the more details you can give the better (e.g. screenshots with the console open)
-- **Marketing**: writing blog posts, howto's, printing stickers, ...
+- **Marketing**: writing blog posts, howto's, videos, ...
-- **Community**: presenting the project at meetups, organizing a dedicated meetup for the local community, ...
 - **Code**: take a look at the [open issues](issues).
 Even if you can't write code, commenting on them, showing that you care about a given issue matters.
 It helps us triage them.
-- **Money**: we welcome financial contributions in full transparency on our [open collective](https://opencollective.com/javascriptenhancements).
+- **Money**: we welcome financial contributions in full transparency on [Open Collective](https://opencollective.com/javascriptenhancements) or using [PayPal](https://www.paypal.me/LorenzoPichilli).

 ## Your First Contribution